aipengineer/awesome-opensource-ai-engineering/libraries/lmql.md

 So whether you need more control, better constraints, modular reuse, optimized performance or backend portability, LMQL brings the power of programming to LLM interaction.
 I invite you to check out the examples, documentation and playground to see how LMQL can boost your LLM applications.

 ### 🤔 Why should The AI Engineer care about LMQL?
-1. Modularity - Break large prompts into reusable, configurable components.
+1. 🧱 Modularity - Break large prompts into reusable, configurable components.
 Build libraries of prompt modules.
-2. Constraints - Better control over LLM responses with token lengths, data types, regexes, etc. Critical for safety.
+2. ⛓️ Constraints - Better control over LLM responses with token lengths, data types, regexes, etc. Critical for safety.
-3. Decoding - Sophisticated decoding algorithms like beam search to deeply explore reasoning chains.
+3. 🔎 Decoding - Sophisticated decoding algorithms like beam search to deeply explore reasoning chains.
-4. Performance - Runtime optimizations like speculation, caching, batching accelerate prompting.
+4. ⚡️ Performance - Runtime optimizations like speculation, caching, batching accelerate prompting.
-5. Portability - Write once, target multiple LLM backends (OpenAI, Cohere, Anthropic, etc.)
+5. 🚚 Portability - Write once, target multiple LLM backends (OpenAI, Cohere, Anthropic, etc.)
-6. Safety - Integrations with tools like ChainSafe for applying safety constraints.
+6. 🛡️ Safety - Integrations with tools like ChainSafe for applying safety constraints.
-7. Extensibility - Call arbitrary Python functions during generation to augment capabilities.
+7. 💻 Extensibility - Call arbitrary Python functions during generation to augment capabilities.
-8. Orchestration - Coordinate and sequence the prompting of multiple models.
+8. 🎹 Orchestration - Coordinate and sequence the prompting of multiple models.

-So in summary, LMQL gives AI engineers far more control over LLM prompting through constraints, decoding techniques, performance improvements and backend portability.
+So in summary, LMQL gives AI engineers far more control over LLM prompting through constraints, decoding techniques, performance improvements, and backend portability.
 This makes integration safer while expanding what's possible.

 ## 📊 LMQL Stats